groupdocs/docs.groupdocs.com/content/viewer-net/release-notes/release-notes-2017/groupdocs.viewer-for-.net-17.8.0-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Viewer for .NET 17.8.0.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Viewer for .NET 17.8.0.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Viewer which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 ### Ignoring resource prefix for HTML resources

-Since the version 17.8.0, *IgnoreResourcePrefixForCss* setting is set obsolete and has been replaced by *IgnorePrefixInResources* which applies to all resource types.
+{{< alert style="info" >}}Since the version 17.8.0, IgnoreResourcePrefixForCss setting is set obsolete and has been replaced by IgnorePrefixInResources which applies to all resource types.{{< /alert >}}

 **Ignoring resource prefix using IgnorePrefixInResources**